m10x/RequestLogger/README.md

 # HTTP Request Logger

-A simple HTTP server that logs all incoming requests.
+A simple HTTP(S) server that logs all incoming requests.

 ## Features